syncfusion-content/wpf-docs/wpf/Scheduler/Tooltip.md

 # Tooltip

 Appointment Tooltip is used to view the details of the appointment in the user's required design and its visibility can be enabled by setting `AppointmentTooltipVisibility` as Visible.
 This tooltip will be displayed when the mouse is over the appointments whereas in touch device it will be displayed on holding over the appointments.
-The schedule appointment tooltip will be displayed only when the AppointmentTooltipTemplate property is set.
-The AppointmentTooltipTemplate is of type ControlTemplate.
+The schedule appointment tooltip will be displayed only when the `AppointmentToolTipTemplate` property is set.
+The AppointmentToolTipTemplate is of type `ControlTemplate`.
 {% tabs %}
 {% highlight html %}